 Syncs with your Xero Chart of Accounts to categorize bills and payments correctly.

-Exports data from Receipt Bank to your purchase ledger or bank account.
+Exports data from Dext to your purchase ledger or bank account.

 Also syncs with Xero HQ to deliver notifications and highlight overdue work.